erg-lang/erg/doc/EN/faq_general.md

 ## There are already languages that can call Python, such as Julia.
 Why did you create Erg?

 A: One of the motivations for Erg's design was to have a language that is easy to use, yet has a powerful type system.
-That is, a language with type inference, dependent types, etc.
+That is a language with type inference, dependent types, etc.
 Julia can be typed, but it is really a dynamically typed language and does not have the advantage of perfect compile-time type error detection like statically typed languages.

 ## Erg supports multiple styles of programming, including functional and object-oriented programming.
 Isn't this contrary to Python's "There should be one --and preferably only one-- obvious way to do it."?